 The black widow spider is known for the red hourglass marking on its belly.

 Some clues for identifying black widow spiders include:

-- Entire body, including legs, can be more than an inch (2.5 centimeters) across
+- Length of entire body, including legs, about 1 inch (2.5 cm) across

 Brown recluse identification